Kelechidavid1/EXLORATORY_DATA_ANALYSIS/README.md

 # EXLORATORY DATA ANALYSIS
- This project highlights the various techniques by which a raw dataset was cleaned and transformed into a usable format for further analysis.
-The purpose of this project was to clean and transform raw data obtained into a more refined dataset.
-The data used was gotten from the web and the link is provided: Raw Dataset.
+ Explored and analyzed a large dataset using SQL to uncover key insights.
+Focused on data cleaning, identifying patterns, and generating actionable insights for decision-making.
+The data used was gotten from the web and the link is provided: [Raw Dataset](https://www.kaggle.com/datasets/theakhilb/layoffs-data-2022).